 The date of February 14thhas been synonymous with romance, since the 14th century.
-Chocolates, flowers, romantic cards, and romantic gestures suggesting that this day, more than on any other day, we show our love for one another.
+Chocolates, flowers, romantic cards, and romantic gestures suggesting that this National Guy’s Valentine’s Day, more than on any other day, we show our love for one another.

 Throughout time, however, the meaning of the day devoted to showing love for your partner, has become a one-sided event, mostly due to cultural ideologies and geography.
 Men have become the forgotten other half on Valentine’s Day.